Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Introduction

 \section{Introduction}

 In the big data era, individual privacy protection becomes more critical than ever because personal information is collected and used in many different ways; while the intention of the data collection is usually to improve the user experience or, more generally, to benefit society, there have also been rising concerns about malicious applications of these data.
-To protect individuals against arbitrary attacks on their data, \citet{dwork2006calibrating} proposed differential privacy (DP) which has become the state-of-the-art framework in privacy protection.
+To protect individuals against arbitrary attacks on their data, \citet{dwork2006calibrating} proposed \textit{differential privacy} (DP) which has become the state-of-the-art framework in privacy protection.

-DP protects the sensitive information in the input of an algorithm by introducing additional randomness into the procedure.
-For statistical analysis, {a great deal} of prior work focused on producing private point estimates of a parameter, e.g., the sample mean, sample median, and the maximum of the data points.
-In contrast, while some prior work aims to quantify the uncertainty of a DP procedure, their techniques and results are usually restricted to specific settings, and there is still a lack of general-purpose methods (see related work).
+DP is a probabilistic framework that measures the level of privacy protection of a mechanism.
+A mechanism is a \textit{randomized algorithm}, i.e., its output is a realization of a random variable following a distribution determined by the mechanism and its input.
+A mechanism satisfies DP if changing any individual in the input results in an output with a distribution similar to the original output distribution.
+Starting from the definition of $(\ep,\delta)$-DP \citep{dwork2010boosting}, there have been many variants of DP definitions serving different needs.
+For our results, we use $f$-DP \citep{dong2021gaussian}, a hypothesis-testing perspective of DP formally defined in Definitions \ref{def:tradeoff} and \ref{def:fdp}, as it is the most informative DP notion satisfying the post-processing property \citep[Theorem 2]{dong2021gaussian}.
+For statistical analysis under DP, a great deal of prior work focused on producing private point estimates of a parameter, e.g., the sample mean, sample median, and the maximum of the data.
+In contrast, while some prior work aims to quantify the uncertainty of a DP procedure, their techniques are usually restricted to specific settings, and there is still a lack of general-purpose methods (see related work for some notable exceptions.)